hssn-20/web-v6/content/setup.md

 ## Hardware

 My work laptop is a [Dell Latitude 7400](https://www.dell.com/en-in/work/shop/business-laptop-notebook-computers/latitude-7400-business-laptop/spd/latitude-14-7400-laptop).
-I do have a 2016 Apple Macbook Pro (13"/8GB/128GB version) which is _rarely_ used these days.

 The other stuff on the desk includes:

 - **Monitor**: [Acer ET322QK](https://www.amazon.in/gp/product/B0788GQM7C/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1).
 Purchased this recently.
 I used to drool over multi-monitor setups before but I just decided to get one big monitor (this one is 31.5").
 The 4K UHD really really does make the whole experience better.
 The texts look crisper, extra room size to stack multiple windows and the colours are overall so much better than my old monitor which was a cheap BenQ 24" which I used for about 4 years.